githubmiguel24/Usbong/README.md

 grow naturally.
 Usbong budded from the languages C and  Java, taking in features such as a concise set of control structures and keyword library, as well as well-defined expression evaluation shaped into a simple, cohesive design.
 These features all work together to create a language that is flexible and rooted in clarity.
 It encourages programmers to grow their logic one line of code at a time, hence dubbed "Usbong: Grow your logic".

+HOW TO RUN

+in terminal type:
+1. gcc main.c -o myProgram

+then type:
+./myProgram samp.usb